 And it requires your Quality Management System to be right at the heart of your business extending (well beyond the quality department) organisation-wide.

-Once this approach is adopted, there is both the vision and the platform in place to:
+Once a quality approach has been adopted organisation-wide, there is both the vision and the platform in place to:

 - Understand how the organisation currently works and where quality can be improved